christianchomiak/unitilities/README.md

 Currently, it includes:
 * Extension methods for:
   * GameObjects
-  * Numbers and comparable types
+  * Primitives and comparable types
   * Lists and arrays
   * Vectors
   * Strings
   * Colors
   * Date/Time
+* New data types and structures:
+  * HSVColor: for a representation of color using the Hue-Saturation-Value system.
+  * Pool: to manage GameObject instances instead of creating/destroying them.
+  * Singleton.
+  * Timer & ManagedTimer type, useful to do things after a certain time.
+  * Tuple (Tuple-2, Tuple-3 and Tuple-4) to hold and bind generic types.
 * PlayerPrefs window to view and modify preferences inside the Unity Editor.
-* A Timer and ManagedTimer type, useful to do things after a certain time.
-* Definition of type Tuple (Tuple-2, Tuple-3 and Tuple-4) for generic types (Tuple&lt;int, string&gt; or Tuple&lt;MyClass, GameObject&gt;, for example).
 * Gizmo-helpers for the Editor.
-* Various helpful functions, like calculation of positions over a sphere and HSV-defined (Hue, Saturation, Value) color, among others.

-Work in progress:
-* A FSM (Finite-state Machine) system that takes advantage of Unity's scripting engine.
-* Abstraction of user input (mouse/touch).